 California also offers a newborn hearing screening to help identify hearing loss in babies and get them earlier services.
 The screening takes only a few minutes while the baby sleeps.
-We play soft sounds through earphones made specifically for babies, and measure the response to the sounds.
+We play soft sounds through earphones made specifically for babies, and measure their response to the sounds.

-Discharge and follow-up care
+Discharge and Follow-Up Care

 The newborn health team will communicate with your baby’s medical provider and help you arrange for infant care after discharge.
 On the day you go home, you'll receive written discharge instructions for making follow-up appointments for you and your baby.
 Most babies are seen within 48 hours of discharge.